troclaux/notes/aws.md

 1. configure security group (firewall rules)
 1. launch (with a key pair for SSH)

+- inbound traffic: instance <= traffic = outside
+- outbound traffic: instance = traffic => outside

+### shared responsibility model

+- aws
+  - infrastructure (global network security)
+  - isolation on physical host
+  - replacing faulty hardware
+  - compliance validation
-- pricing models
+- me
+  - security groups rules
+  - OS patches and updates
+  - software and utilities installed on the EC2 instance
+  - IAM roles assigned to EC2 instances
+  - IAM user access management
+  - data security on your instance

+### purchasing options

 - on-demand: ideal for short-term use, expensive
+  - predictable pricing
+  - highest cost but no upfront payment
+  - no long-term commitment
 - reserved: commit to 1 or 3 years, cheaper
+  - long workloads
+  - up to 72% discount compared to on-demand
 - spot instances: bid for unused capacity, cheapest
+  - no guaranteed availability, aws can terminate them when the spot price exceeds your bid price
+- savings plans
+  - commitment to an amount of usage
+  - discount based on long-term usage
+- capacity reservations
+- dedicated instances
+- dedicated hosts

+### sizing and configuration options

+- os
+- cpu
+- ram
+- storage space
+  - network-attached (ebs and efs)
+  - hardware (ec2 instance store)
+- network card
+- firewall rules: security group
+- ec2 user data: script that is launched at the first start of an instance

+#### right sizing

+> process of looking at deployed instances and identifying opportunities to eliminate or downsize without compromising capacity or other requirements, which results in lower costs

+- when to right size:
+  - before a cloud migration
+  - continuously after the cloud onboarding process (requirements change over time)

+- tools that can help
+  - cloudwatch
+  - cost explorer
+  - trusted advisor

 ### ec2 instance tenancy

 - shared (default): multiple aws accounts may share the same physical hardware
-- dedicated instance: your instance runs on single-tenant hardware
+- dedicated instance: instance runs on single-tenant hardware
-- dedicated host: your instance runs on a physical server with ec2 instance capacity fully dedicated to your use
+- dedicated host: instance runs on a physical server with ec2 instance capacity fully dedicated to your use

+## ec2 image builder

+> automate the creation, testing and distribution of AMIs or container images

+- can be run on a schedule (weekly, whenever packages are updated, etc)

+1. ec2 image builder initiates temporary builder ec2 instance
+1. temporary builder ec2 instance builds the image
+1. once the image is built, it is saved as an AMI
+1. new ec2 instance is launched to test ec2 instance, if it fails, the pipeline stops here
+1. if the test is successful, the AMI is made available to other aws regions or accounts

 ### EBS (Elastic Block Store)